 Risk management is intended to minimize financial and other losses potentially associated with risks to your assets, business or health.

-Your first line of defense is to identify your sources of risk and then to either avoid or minimize exposures to income and your survivors.
-Your last line of defense is insurance.
+Your first line of defense is to identify your sources of risk and tolerance for them, and then either avoid or minimize exposures to income and your survivors.

 Some examples of risk include:

+Managing healthcare costs.
 Both genetics and lifestyle affect your risk profile, and although you have no control over your genetics, you do have control over how you live your life.
-Lifestyle choices can have a direct impact on your health care costs and should also be considered as part of a comprehensive risk plan.
+Lifestyle choices can have a direct impact on your healthcare costs and should also be considered as part of a comprehensive risk plan.

 Risk management is a critical component of wealth management, and a good insurance strategy will be well‑coordinated with your overall plans for business, investments, taxation, estate, and retirement.
 While financial professionals can perform many functions of the risk management process, some activities require the expertise of insurance specialists.
 We may work closely with an insurance specialist to focus on your risk management.

+Life insurance.
 As your life changes, insurance needs often change as well.
-The life events timeline offers a quick look at how well protected you are as you enter each new stage of your life.
+The life events timeline offers a quick look at how well-protected you are as you enter each new stage of your life.
 When building a comprehensive financial plan, life insurance can serve several purposes for families and individuals.
-Life insurance can:
+It can:

 Insurance policies used for this purpose are not typical “ordinary life” policies.
 These policies are designed so that you pay a large premium for a nominal death benefit, with the key focus of the policy offering tax-deferred asset accumulation and a tax-free death benefit.

 This type of asset accumulation does not fit everyone’s scenario but, on occasion, its use makes good sense.
 Be sure to read Common Tax Traps Involving Your Life Insurance.